bhavanamn/image-generator/README.md

-# React Image Generator
+# Imagify Image Generator
 <p>Hi everyone ! <br>
-This is my repository about React Image Generator<br>
+This is my repository about Imagify Image Generator<br>
 Hope u happy to used it</p>

 <h3>About</h3>